 In the early 2000s New Zealand had four large oil companies: Mobil (started in 1896), Shell (1912), Caltex (1922) and BP (1946).
 All four had parent companies overseas.

 There have been a number of smaller companies, including Europa, a discount supplier for several decades, heavily reliant on government protection – it was absorbed by BP in 1972.
-Another discount supplier, Gull, entered the New Zealand market in 1998 and was active in the North Island in 2009.
+Another discount supplier, Gull, entered the New Zealand market in 1998 and was active in the North Island.

 Lead in petrol